JoachimTislov/RefViz/README.md

 # Project-Visualizer

 Uses references to map out a graph of the code base, maps are flexible and can be for a single file or folder.

+## About and recommended usage

+Creating maps requires extracting symbols and their references which a json file will keep track of.
+The cache will be checked each time a new map is generated to boost preformance, I recommend scanning the whole code base and fill up the cache to prevent long generation time.
+The cache will each time check if the modification value of the file differs, and if they do, scan the file again.

 ## Dependencies